tensult/role-acl/README.md

 **NOTE:**  allowedResources and allowedActions skip the conditions when context is not passed

 ### Example for versions >= 4.0.0
-[Take a look at the test cases][tests]
+**These versions support async condition functions so everything returned by ACL is a promise** [Take a look at the test cases][tests]

 ## Licenses